lesleslie/acb/README.md

-# Asynchronus Code Base
+# Asynchronous Component Base

-## About

-Asynchronus Code Base (acb) is a collection of core actions and adapters useful for building out applications.
+Asynchronous Component Base, or 'acb', is a collection of modular components (actions / adapters) that provide the building blocks for rapid, asynchronous, application development.
+This codebase should be considered alpha right now as it is under heavy development.
+A majority of the components though should be immediately usable as they are added.

+More documentation is on the way!

 ## Installation